jhc13/taggui/README.md

 - Batch tag operations for renaming, deleting, and sorting tags
 - Advanced image list filtering
 - Export images ready to be used for training
+- Mark images manually or with the help of YOLO models to create masks for inclusion and exclusion of image parts for masked training
+- Crop images with advanced hints that respect relevant aspect ratios and bucket sizes of the training scripts

 ## Installation